Skip to main content

 BCG is the most common intravesical immunotherapy for treating early-stage bladder cancer.

-BCG is a germ that's related to the one that causes tuberculosis (TB), but it doesn’t usually cause serious disease.
+BCG is a vaccine made from a germ that's related to the one that causes tuberculosis (TB), but it doesn’t cause serious disease.
 When BCG is put into the bladder as a liquid through a catheter, it helps "turn on" the immune system cells there, which then attack the bladder cancer cells.

 Side effects of BCG: Treatment with BCG can cause a wide range of symptoms.
 It's common to have flu-like symptoms, such as fever, aches, chills, and fatigue, which can last for 2 to 3 days after treatment.
-It also commonly causes a burning feeling in the bladder, the need to urinate often, and even blood in the urine.
+It can also cause a burning feeling in the bladder, the need to urinate often, and even blood in the urine.

-While getting BCG doesn’t usually make people very sick, serious BCG infections are more likely in people who have a weakened immune system, so this treatment typically isn’t recommended for these people.
+While getting BCG doesn’t usually make people very sick, serious BCG infections can occur in people who have a weakened immune system.
+Though these infections are rare, this treatment typically isn’t recommended for people with weakened immune systems.

 If a serious infection does happen, one sign of this can be a high fever that doesn't go away.
 If this happens, call your doctor right away.